Tigaki

-Tigaki is a village located on the Greek island of Kos, situated by the sea.
+Tigaki (Τιγκάκι) is a village located on the Greek island of Kos, situated by the sea.

 Geography

 Tigaki is located approximately 10 kilometers west of Kos Town.
 It is about 1.5 kilometers from the main connecting road between Kos and Kefalos.
 The Kos Airport in Andimachia is about twelve kilometers away by air.
 In the south, the nearest villages are Marmari, Zipari, and Linopotis, while in the southwest lies Pyli, and to the west is Mastichari.
 Tigaki is approximately 150 meters from the village center to the sea, and about 400 meters to the Alykes saltwater lake.
 To the north, about 3.5 kilometers away, are the islands of Pserimos and the uninhabited island of Platy.

 Transport

 Tigaki is connected to Kos and Kefalos, as well as the villages in between, by bus routes.

 Administration

 Tigaki is part of the municipal unit of Dikeos.
 The municipal unit of Dikeos is divided into two municipal districts (Asfendio and Pyli) with eight villages.